Why Is My Cat Digging?

 Hiding Food

 But if the cat is digging inside its food bowl, its behavior is not triggered by the desire to hide a snack for later.
-When your pet is digging inside the bowl or on the floor around it, it either wants to find something a bit tastier than what it’s getting, or it’s just scent-marking the area around the bowl with the scent glands located on its paws.
+When your pet is digging inside the bowl or on the floor around it, it either wants to find something a bit tastier than what it’s getting, or it’s just scent-marking the area around the bowl with the scent glands on its paws.

 Scent-Marking The Territory